“When life gives you people around you, make relationships with them.” -Unknown

 Our relationships grow in the same way as our life builds up from a child to adult stage in our lives.

-As I said before, as an adult, when she offered to meet me in the grocery store, I simply judged her and stopped any new discoveries and challenges inside me to nurture our budding relationship.
+As I said before, as an adult, when Kara offered to meet me in the grocery store, I simply judged her and stopped any new discoveries and challenges inside me to nurture our budding relationship.

 I became totally egoistic.